Have Questions?

 605-347-3003

-Northern Hills Alcohol/Drug Services is committed to helping anyone with a drug or alcohol abuse disorder in Vale, South Dakota and its surrounding areas find full recovery.
+Northern Hills Alcohol/Drug Services is committed to helping anyone with a drug or alcohol abuse disorder in Vale, SD. and its surrounding areas find full recovery.
 It provides several programs - such as long term drug abuse treatment, inpatient detox centers, short term drug addiction treatment, inpatient treatment facilities, intensive outpatient treatment and others - in keeping with its philosophy of the addiction treatment and rehabilitation modalities that work in recovery.
 This alcohol and drug rehab center also believes that clients need individual care to be able to maintain their sobriety.

 As such, Northern Hills Alcohol/Drug Services specializes in trauma-related counseling, substance abuse counseling approach, rational emotive behavioral therapy, matrix model, motivational interviewing, vocational rehabilitation services and more.
 At the same time, it accepts patients who are veterans, social skills development, persons with serious mental illness, self-help groups, legal advocacy, housing services, and others.
 This alcohol and drug treatment program uses care methods that can help patients to maintain sobriety from the substances of abuse that they have used in the past.